Things To Do

 Rochester Mountain

 A 3.3-mile out-and-back hike with 1,213 feet of elevation gain to a 2,953-foot summit.
 Part of the Rochester Valley trail network maintained by Ridgeline Outdoor Collective.
 Views from the top and a good workout.
-Allow 2-2.5 hours.
+Allow 2 to 2.5 hours.

 A 4.2-mile loop through Marsh-Billings-Rockefeller National Historical Park that hits two highlights: The Pogue (a scenic mountain pond) and Mount Tom's south peak (1,250 ft) with panoramic views of Woodstock village and the surrounding Green Mountains.
 Vermont's only National Park site, with 20 miles of trails and carriage roads.